Sharp Adams-Moser-Trudinger type inequalities in the hyperbolic space: Preliminaries

-for any $0 < t_1 < t_2 \leqslant |\Omega|$. \end{proposition} To prove Theorem \ref{Tarsihyperbolic}, we need an estimate for the arrangement function of solutions of problems \eqref{prob-P_i} with $i=0,1,\ldots,k-1$, which is a higher order derivative version of Proposition \ref{estimateforsolution}.
+To prove Theorem \ref{Tarsihyperbolic}, we also need an estimate for the arrangement function of solutions to problem \eqref{eq:DirichletproblemHO}, which is a higher order version of Proposition \ref{estimateforsolution}.
 To be precise, we will prove the following result.